deamorim2/sdbs/EN-US/geometries.rst

 ST_Length_ : Returns the 2d length of the geometry if it is a linestring or multilinestring. geometry are in units of spatial reference and geography are in meters (default spheroid)

 ST_MakePoint_ : Creates a 2D, 3DZ or 4D point geometry (geometry with measure).
-ST_MakePoint_ while not being OGC compliant is generally faster and more precise than ST_GeomFromText_ and ST_PointFromText_.
+ST_MakePoint_ while not being OGC compliant is generally faster and more precise than ST_GeomFromText_ and ST_PointFromText.
 It is also easier to use if you have raw coordinates rather than WKT_.

 ST_NDims_ : Returns coordinate dimension of the geometry as a small int.
 Values are: 2,3 or 4.